almien1/forKathryn/your-notes.md

 - Setting dependency on SupportingProject isn't enough to bring in the functions
 - Adding a reference to SupportingProject isn't enough to bring in the functions
 - Adding the .lib as linker input isn't enough to bring in the functions
-- Apparently we need to declspec export to the class definition?
+- Apparently we need to declspec export the class header?
 - So rearrange config.h to give definitions for "C function exports" and "general exports"

 Ok, unit tests are working - we can run a command and check the returned message.